 But toys in appropriate moderation can of course bring joy to any childhood.
-I’m one of those people who likes to thing about every single thing I bring into my home and if it will truly ad to our quality of life.
+I’m one of those people who tries to consider about every single thing I bring into my home and if it will truly add to our quality of life.

 I also wrote more on this subject in my post “Why Toy Minimalism Gives My Children a Better Childhood”.